ti8m-dah/midpoint-connector-freeipa/README.md

 * Verify if service account has set password never expire, has "User authentication types" "Password" and not needed to change password at first log on.
 * Try to log in with created service account (user) to FreeIPA web GUI & verify if you have required permissions to create/update/delete user, create/update/delete groups & roles and his memberships.
 * Set up Logger for package "com.inalogy.midpoint.connectors.freeipa" to TRACE in midpoint over System/Logging/Loggers & verify midpoint.log for error details.
-* In some cases FreeIPA missconfiguration cause to return HTML error page instead of JSON and this is showd as error message in Test Connection "org.json.JSONException(A JSONObject text must begin with '{' at 1 [character 2 line 1])"
+* In some cases FreeIPA misconfiguration cause to return HTML error page instead of JSON and this is showed as error message in Test Connection "org.json.JSONException(A JSONObject text must begin with '{' at 1 [character 2 line 1])"

 ## License